 The Creality3D CR-10 is an FDM 3D printer which managed to shake the 3D printing community.
 In a very short time, it became one of the most popular mid-range 3D printers together with Anet’s A8 and A6.
 What makes CR-10 so special that it has twice the price compared to the other kit printers?

 First of all, CR-10 comes nearly assembled.
-Other kit printers take a couple of hours to complete from scratch, where as the CR-10 takes only a few minutes.
-Second, it has an extremely large printing volume of 300mm x 300mm x 400mm.
+Other kit printers take a couple of hours to complete from scratch, whereas the CR-10 takes only a few minutes.
+Second, it has a huge printing volume of 300mm x 300mm x 400mm.
 The biggest question is, is CR-10 worth the ~500$ price tag?

 In this review, I will try to figure that out.
 I will unwrap it, assemble it and print tons of stuff to test its performance, durability, print quality, and safety.